Fulwing/ElasticSearch-Mall/README.md

 # ElasticSearch Mall

-Welcome to ElasticSearch Mall, a powerful search engine inspired by a famous Chinese e-commerce website.
+Welcome to ElasticSearch Mall, mimic a famous Chinese e-commerce website.
 This project uses ElasticSearch as the search engine, with a Spring Boot backend and Vue.js frontend.
 The search functionality is enhanced with highlighting, and the entire system is monitored using Kibana.

 ## Learning and Research